andreybarsky/saber/README.md

 you select your sequence data (as plain text, csv, or excel format) it should run fine in many cases with the defaults.
 However, it is advised you tune parameters according to your specific data.

+It is recommended you save the output of this program to a variable.

 Here are the default arguments, and an explanation of each one: